Daily Pushup Routine - How Many Should You Do?

 How Do Push-ups Work?

 You can do push-ups even before joining a gym.
 It has been a gym staple because it engages the right body muscles.
-Different forms of push-ups target your chest, back, shoulders and arms.
+Different forms of push-ups target your chest, shoulders and arms.
 Trying out different variations will help you have holistic improvement in your muscle game.

 Suppose you are starting with the basic push-up form that requires placing your hands underneath your shoulders; it focuses on building chest muscles.
 However, if you try out a narrow push-up, wherein you place your hands closer to your sides.
 It targets building your triceps.
 You are also holding yourself in plank form, which engages your core.